Visit Telluride, an experience you won’t forget

 Summer in Telluride, activities for everyone

 There are year-round activities in Telluride to satisfy adventurers of all skill levels and interests.
-Known primarily as a world-class winter destination, visit Telluride in summer and discover pristine outdoor adventures with hiking, biking, rafting, and fly fishing.
+Known primarily as a world-class winter destination, visit Telluride in summer and discover pristine outdoor adventures with hiking, biking, paddle sports, and fly fishing.

 The San Miguel River offers the river enthusiast an opportunity to wet-a-line fishing or get wet rafting on Southwest Colorado’s premier freestone river.
 The river begins high above Telluride at over 10,000 feet and meanders its way through alpine meadows and canyons in what feels like untouched wilderness.
 According to INSTAAR and the Department of Geography at the University of Colorado, Boulder, the San Miguel is “one of the few remaining ecologically and hydrologically intact river systems in the West.”

 Top 5 Day Trips

 Within two hours or less, there are many amazing day trips from Telluride that should not be missed.

 The name says it all.
 This drive offers up “million dollar” views that will leave you breathless, taking you through some of Colorado’s most spectacular mountain passes and charming towns.
 The 24-mile section between Silverton and Ouray is by far the most stunning and dramatic portion of this classic drive.
 Going south from Ouray as you approach the summit of Red Mountain, you will pass old mines and abandoned buildings, including the ghost towns of Red Mountain Town and Ironton.